enku/unittest-fixtures/README.md

 ## fixture-depending fixtures

-As stated above, fixtures can depend on other fitures.
+As stated above, fixtures can depend on other fixtures.
 This is done by "declaring" the dependencies in the `fixture` decorator.
 Fixtures are then passed as an argument to the fixture function: